R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 !!! tip
     Kotlin lets you alter mutable variables from callbacks directly, without needing this sort of trick.

+The callback is a list of `MailCommand` objects, and what we're interested in are requests for delivery which are represented as `MailCommand.PostMail` objects.
+They contain the encrypted mail bytes to send.
+More information about the mail commands can be found [below](#mail-commands).

 The enclave can provide a _routing hint_ to tell the host where it'd like the message delivered.
 It's called a "hint" because the enclave must always remember that the host is untrusted.
 It can be arbitrarily malicious and could, for example, not deliver the mail at all, or it could deliver it to the wrong place.
 However if it does deliver it wrongly, the encryption will ensure the bogus recipient can't do anything with the mail.
 In this simple hello world tutorial we can only handle one client at once so we're going to ignore the routing hint here.
-In a more sophisticated server you could provide an implementation of `EnclaveHost.MailCallbacks` that has access to your connected clients, a database, a durable queue, a `ThreadLocal` containing a servlet connection and so on.
+In a more sophisticated server your callback implementation can have access to your connected clients, a database, a durable queue, a `ThreadLocal` containing a servlet connection and so on.

 At the bottom of our main method let's add some code to accept TCP connections and send the `EnclaveInstanceInfo` to whomever connects.
 You will also need to add `throws IOException` to the method signature of `main`.
 Then we'll accept a